 .@PDXGovRel .@MayorPDX .@ulsannuri .@eutface Mayor Hales, Plz urge Sister City, Ulsan-Stop Killing and eating Dogs! https://goo.gl/FpSpvq

 Dear Mayor Charlie Hales and the City Council members:

 Ulsan is one of the largest dog meat consumption areas in South Korea.
-The Korean internet searches resulted in: 200 Health Food Centers which commonly sell dog/cat elixirs (also known as dog soju and cat soju); and 86 dog meat soup restaurants in and around the city of Ulsan alone.
+The Korean internet searches resulted in: 200 Health Food Centers which commonly sell dog/cat elixirs (also known as dog soju and cat soju); and 86 dog meat soup restaurants in the vicinity of the city of Ulsan alone.

 Portland should not be a Sister city to any city that allows dogs and cats to be tortured and eaten.
-Please urge Ulsan Mayor Gi-Hyeon Kim to close down all illegal dog farms and slaughterhouses, markets, truckers and restaurants who serve their products.
+Please urge Ulsan Mayor Gi-Hyeon Kim to close down all illegal dog farms and slaughterhouses, markets, truckers, and restaurants that serve their products.
 An online petition calling for your support in ending the horrendous South Korean dog and cat meat cruelty is in progress: https://www.change.org/p/mayor-charlie-hales-of-portland-tell-sister-city-ulsan-korea-that-we-re-opposed-to-torture-consumption-of-dogs-and-cats